BE-Network/terraform-provider-verity/openapi/docs/SwitchpointsPutRequestSwitchpointValueEthsInner.md

 `func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasEnable() bool`

 HasEnable returns a boolean if a field has been set.

+### GetPortName

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetPortName() string`

+GetPortName returns the PortName field if non-nil, zero value otherwise.

+### GetPortNameOk

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetPortNameOk() (*string, bool)`

+GetPortNameOk returns a tuple with the PortName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPortName

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) SetPortName(v string)`

+SetPortName sets PortName field to given value.

+### HasPortName

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasPortName() bool`

+HasPortName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)